 - A Portfolio of evidence that demonstrates competence in the Knowledge, Skills and Behaviours defined in the Standard, which have been gathered from practical experience in the workplace

 - A Role Simulation giving the Apprentice the opportunity to tackle a series of business-related tasks through a simulation that reflects activities undertaken in a typical role at this level of competence

-A senior role in a variety of positions within the Accounting industry.
+This Apprenticeship will include the knowledge, skills and behaviours typically required to achieve a senior role in a variety of positions within the Accounting industry.

 Find out more